- Fraser Health

 A second eight-week cohort begins in October and based on feedback from the first physician group – the focus will be to provide physician participants with tangible skills and exercises to maintain wellness in both their professional and personal environment.

 Eventually, these groups will help address and support physician wellness by identifying strategies and actions that will shift the culture and alleviate physician burnout well into the future.

 Kelowna General Hospital ER orientation & mentorship initiative

-Last year, the KGH Emergency Department was busy hiring new locums and permanent Emergency Medicine Physicians.
+Last year, the Kelowna General Hospital Emergency Department (ED) was busy hiring new locums and permanent Emergency Medicine Physicians.

-Dr. Brandy Bursey, ERP, recognized that there was no formal orientation or mentorship program in place to prepare the new recruits for working in the hospital’s busy ED.
+Dr. Brandy Bursey, an emergency room physician, recognized that there was no formal orientation or mentorship program in place to prepare the new recruits for working in the hospital’s busy ED.
 Wanting new recruits to be prepared and welcomed into this new environment, Dr. Bursey, together with her colleagues Drs.
-Karla Tujik and Jennifer Williams, received funding from the Facility Engagement initiative and began work on developing an orientation manual for new staff.
+Karla Tujik and Jennifer Williams, received funding from the Facility Engagement Initiative and began work on developing an orientation manual for new staff.

-In addition, the project team assigned a mentor to each new Emergency Department physician to welcome them and have a go-to person to connect with should they have questions.
-This greate idea helped to improve the work environment for new Emergency Medicine Physicians, supporting them to be successful in their roles.
+In addition, the project team assigned a mentor to each new ED physician to welcome them, and have a go-to person to connect with should they have questions.
+This idea helped to improve the work environment for new Emergency Medicine Physicians, supporting them to be successful in their roles.

 Other medical departments have been invited to create an orientation manual if they wish.

 (Originally published in the KGH Physician Society Newsletter)